-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/COMMENTS SECTION II: Balance SECTION II: Balance 4.
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/COMMENTS SECTION II: Balance 4.
 RIGOR AND BALANCE: Each grade/course's assessments reflect the balances in the Standards and help students meet the Standards' rigorous expectations by helping students develop conceptual understanding, procedural skill and fluency, and application.
 6 4a) For Conceptual Understanding: K-High School: At least 20% of the total score-points on the assessment(s) for each grade or course explicitly require students to demonstrate conceptual understanding of key mathematical concepts, especially where called for in specific content standards or cluster headings.
-Yes Approximately 36% of the total score-points on the assessment for grade 3 explicitly address standards which require students to demonstrate conceptual understanding of key mathematical concepts (3.OA.B, 3.NF, and 3.G.1).
+Yes Approximately 35% of the total score-points on the assessment for grade 6 explicitly address standards which require students to demonstrate conceptual understanding of key mathematical concepts.
 This criterion applies to fixed form or CAT assessments, whether summative assessments or a set of interim/benchmark assessments.
 Item banks also should reflect the proportions in the metrics.
-Yes No 4b) For Procedural Skill and Fluency: K-6: At least 20% of the score-points on the assessment(s) for each grade explicitly assess procedural skill and fluency requirements in the Standards.
+4b) For Procedural Skill and Fluency: K-6: At least 20% of the score-points on the assessment(s) for each grade explicitly assess procedural skill and fluency requirements in the Standards.
 7-8 and High School: At least 20% of the score-points on the assessment(s) for each grade or course explicitly assess procedural skill and fluency/culminating standards.
-Grade 7: 7.EE.3, 7.EE.4, 7.NS.1 Grade 8: 8.EE.7, 8.G.9 High School: See PARCC Model Content Frameworks, pages 46, 49, 53, 54 No Approximately 8% of the score-points on the assessment for grade 3 explicitly assess procedural skill and fluency as required by 3.OA.C.7 and 3.NBT.A.2.
+Grade 7: 7.EE.3, 7.EE.4, 7.NS.1 Grade 8: 8.EE.7, 8.G.9 High School: See PARCC Model Content Frameworks, pages 46, 49, 53, 54 No Fluency is ignored in these benchmark assessments.
+There are no items on the assessment for grade 6 that explicitly assess fluency requirements in the Standards (6.NS.B.2 and 6.NS.B.3).
 4c) For Applications K-5: At least 20% of the total score-points on the assessment(s) for each grade explicitly assess solving single-or multi-step word problems.
 6-8: At least 25% of the total score points on the assessment(s) for each grade explicitly assess solving single-and multi-step word problems and simple models.
 High School: At least 30% of the total score-points on the assessment(s) for each high school course explicitly assess single- and multi-step word problems, simple models, and substantial modeling/application problems.
-Yes Over 20% of the total score-points on the assessment for grade 3 explicitly assess solving single and multi-step word problems and simple models.
+Yes Over 25% of the total score-points on the assessment for grade 6 explicitly assess solving single and multi-step word problems and simple models.